Introduction

 It is prohibited to import gold (as defined in Schedule 3G of the Regulations) from Russia or acquire, supply or deliver gold which has originated in Russia with the intention of it entering the UK.

-As referred to above, these restrictions include prohibitions against the provision of insurance and reinsurance in relation to the listed goods and services.
-Members should be aware that even if they are not directly impacted by these Regulations, the club may not be able to provide cover in respect of these trades or activities Members are therefore strongly advised to contact the club if they have any queries regarding these Regulations.
+Some of these restrictions include prohibitions against the provision of insurance and reinsurance in relation to the listed goods and services.
+Members should be aware that even if they are not directly impacted by these Regulations, the club may not be able to provide cover in respect of these trades or activities Members are therefore strongly advised to contact the Association if they have any queries regarding these Regulations.

 Council Decision (CFSP) 2022/266 & Council Regulation (EU) 2022/263, which target trade from the non-government controlled areas of DNR and LNR to and from the EU: